dschmaryl/i3-layout-scripts/README.md

 If a workspace number is not specified then the layout will open in the current workspace.

 To save typing, a shortcut to open a specific layout is created in a bin folder with the same name as the layout but only if nothing with that name already exists in your PATH.
-The easiest way to use this is to switch to a workspace, hit mod-d to open dmenu, type the name of the layout and hit enter.
+The easiest way to open a layout is to switch to the workspace where you want the layout to open, hit mod-d to open dmenu, type the name of the layout and hit enter.